Yigal/courses-stats-part-2/chapter3.md

 xp: 50
 ```

-Gabi (the other gambler) throws the same dice five times, and gets six on all of them.
+Gabi (the other gambler) throws the same dice five times, and gets six each time.
 Gary accuses her of cheating.
 What do you think?

 `@hint`